 Findings.
 Through our experiments on nine SARDINE environments, we derived some valuable insights on the behavior of existing approaches in certain settings, demonstrating the usefulness of our simulator.
 First, we found that the SAC + Top-K approach, which combines the widely used SAC agent to a simple top-K ranker, showed impressive performance across the different environments and demonstrated a high stability.
-To the best of our knowledge, this approach is rarely considered as a baseline in RL-based slate recommendation works (except in [8]) despite its effectiveness and https://github.com/naver/sardine https://github.com/RomDeffayet/SARDINE Experiments relative simplicity in comparison to state-of-the-art models.
+To the best of our knowledge, this approach is rarely considered as a baseline in RL-based slate recommendation works (except in [11]) despite its effectiveness and relative simplicity in comparison to state-of-the-art models.
 Therefore, we advocate for its usage as a baseline in future work on slate recommendation in dynamic environments.

-To slightly nuance this first finding, we wish to add as a caveat that SAC + Top-K may be particularly dependent to the high quality of the item embeddings used.
+To slightly nuance this first finding, we wish to add as a caveat that SAC + Top-K may be particularly dependent on the high quality of the item embeddings used.
 The performance of this approach was particularly high when using the ideal item embeddings (i.e., the ones that are used inside the simulator), but it decreased by a good margin when we replaced the ideal item embeddings with sub-optimal, matrix factorization embeddings.
-In comparison, the SAC + GeMS [8] approach seemed to be overall more robust to the item embedding quality.
-The recent hyper-actor critic (HAC) approach [27] was the most impacted by the quality of item embeddings in the studied settings.
+In comparison, the SAC + GeMS [11] approach seemed to be more robust overall to the item embedding quality.
+The recent hyper-actor critic (HAC) approach [30] was the most impacted by the quality of item embeddings in the studied settings.
 Moreover, we found that this approach was more affected than other methods by a highly dynamic environment with a drift in the user interests.
 We attribute this to the supervised click prediction loss used in HAC, which favors immediate reward over multi-step reasoning in the model.

-Secondly, we studied how a Transformer state encoder compare to a GRU state encoder in partially observable environments, and identified that the former tends to outperform the latter.
+Secondly, we studied how a transformer state encoder compare to a GRU state encoder in partially observable environments, and identified that the former tends to outperform the latter.
 This was notable in particular on environments where the click uncertainty was medium or high.
-This finding on the superiority of the Transformer over the GRU as a state encoder goes in line with previous studies [14] and thus it does not come as a surprise.
+This finding on the superiority of the transformer over the GRU as a state encoder goes in line with previous studies [17] and thus it does not come as a surprise.
 However, the impact of the level of click uncertainty on the state encoder is a subject that has not been considered a lot in the recommendation literature, and might be a topic worth investigating more deeply.